-1.1 Disclaimers
+33.001 Disclaimers

-It is important for you to understand that you are employed "at will" which means that either you or the Village may end your employment at any time, for any reason, with or without notice and with or without cause.
-No one except the Village President can change the "at will" relationship, or make any binding promises regarding the terms of employment, and any such change or promise must be in writing, signed by the Village President to be effective.
+- (A) It is important for the employee to understand that the employee is employed at-will, which means that either the employee or the Village may end his or her employment at any time, for any reason, with or without notice and with or without cause. - (B) No one except the President can change the at-will relationship, or make any binding promises regarding the terms of employment, and any such change or promise must be in writing, signed by the Village President, to be effective.

-1.2 Changes In Policy
+33.002 Changes in Policy

-These policies may be amended or changed from time to time as conditions require and deemed appropriate by the Village Board of Trustees.
-Changes to this policy require a public meeting prior to adoption as a Village Ordinance by a vote of the majority of Trustees.
+These policies may be amended or changed from time to time as conditions require and deemed appropriate by the Board of Trustees.
+Changes to this policy require a public meeting prior to adoption as a Village ordinance by a vote of the majority of Trustees.

-1.3 Collective Bargaining
+33.003 Collective Bargaining

-If you are a member of a bargaining unit, parts of this manual may not be applicable, or may be supplemented by additional procedural information found elsewhere.
-Please refer to your Collective Bargaining Agreement as it will take precedence over this Manual to the extent of the specific conflict only.
+If the employee is a member of a bargaining unit, parts of this chapter may not be applicable or may be supplemented by additional procedural information found elsewhere.
+The employee should refer to her or his collective bargaining agreement as it will take precedence over this chapter to the extent of the specific conflict only.

-1.4 Organization
+33.004 Organization

-- Village President (Police Chief, Village Clerk, Public Works Superintendent) - Police Chief (Full-Time and Part-time officers) - Public Works Superintendent (Full time and part time Maintenance staff)
+- (A) Village President (Police Chief, Village Clerk, Office Manager, Public Works Superintendent). - (B) Police Chief (full-time and part-time officers). - (C) Public Works Superintendent (full time and part time staff). - (D) Administrative Secretary

-1.5 State and Federal (by reference)
+33.005 State and Federal